edithturn/CKAD-training/README.md

 - Shift + v         -> to visual mode and up and down arrows to move the cursor
 - Shift + >         -> indentation to the right
 - Shift + <         -> indentation to the left

+- Shift + 2>         -> indentation to the right, two times
+- Shift + 3<         -> indentation to the left, three times

 # Copy and paste single line
 - Esc + y           -> copy a line
 - Esc + p           -> paste the line